-In the nascent and evolving approach towards Responsible investments, it is already essential to look beyond the tree-hugging logos and see beyond the optics.
+In the nascent and evolving approach towards responsible investing, it is already essential to look beyond the tree-hugging logos and see beyond the optics.
 It is becoming increasingly difficult to tell the difference between companies genuinely dedicated to making a difference and those that are using a green curtain to conceal their darker sides.
 Even as corporations voluntarily strengthen their record on the environment, they often use multimillion dollar advertising campaigns to exaggerate minor improvements and portray them as major achievements.

 While it is true that there is no agreed definition of “Sustainable” or “Responsible” investing – just as there will never be a universal definition of “beauty” – and Quantum as a company still struggles with many inherent conflicts - what can be gauged is intent, sincerity and measurable progress towards a goal of achieving this fluid objective.